TnTech-ECE/S25_Team4_MyCapstoneProject/Detailed_Design_Physical_Subsystem/Detailed_Design_Physical_Subsystem.md

 ### Design Constraints:
 - Dimensional Limits:
-The case size is 127mm x 63.5mm x 73.41mm (LxWxH) in outer dimensions to maintain portability and ease of deployment across multiple greenhouse locations.
+The case size is 127mm x 71.12mm x 83.318mm (LxWxH) in outer dimensions to maintain portability and ease of deployment across multiple greenhouse locations.
+With the hook it is 120.34mm in height.
 - Environmental Exposure:
 The case must withstand ambient greenhouse conditions, including high humidity (up to 100%), temperatures ranging from 5°C to 50°C, and prolonged exposure to moisture and soil particulates.
 - Safety Compliance: